How to save on your energy bill

 Before you switch energy supplier, check the terms and conditions of your deal.

-If you want to leave a fixed-term tariff before the end of the contract, you may have to pay an exit fee.
-But don’t let this put you off:
+If you want to leave a fixed-term tariff before the end of your contract, you may have to pay an exit fee.
+But don’t let this put you off.

-- Some of the cheapest deals on the market have no exit fees, despite being fixed deals – so why not switch?
-If prices go up, you are protected; but if they go down, you could always switch at any time at no cost.
+- Not all fixed deals have exit fees.
+Choose one of these and, if prices go up, you are protected – but if they go down, you can switch at any time at no cost.